China's May industrial output growth cools to 17-year low as trade war escalates

 Analysts say China is readying itself for a prolonged trade dispute, after both sides raised tariffs on each other’s goods last month and U.S. President Donald Trump threatened more.

-But some investors are still holding out hope that Trump will meet Chinese counterpart Xi Jinping at a G20 summit later this month and at least agree to suspend further escalations, similar to a truce they reached at December’s G20 in Argentina.
+But global policymakers remain cautious ahead of a meeting between Trump and Chinese counterpart Xi Jinping at a G20 summit later this month.

+“Our baseline forecast assumes that U.S.-China relations will not improve much in the foreseeable future,” Oxford Economics said.

-The latest readings on China’s economy also showed fixed-asset investment growth decelerated to 5.6% in January-May from the same period a year earlier.
+Fixed-asset investment growth decelerated to 5.6% in January-May from the same period a year earlier.
 Analysts had expected it to remain unchanged from 6.1 percent in the first four months of the year.

-Private sector fixed-asset investment, which accounts for about 60 percent of total investment in China, also lost momentum.
-It rose 5.3%, compared with a 5.5% rise in the first four months of the year.
+Private sector fixed-asset investment, which accounts for about 60 percent of total investment, also lost momentum.
+It rose 5.3%, down from 5.5%.

-The PBOC has repeatedly urged state-controlled banks to keep lending to cash-strapped smaller, private firms at lower rates, even if they are facing short-term financial difficulty, but average rates for companies and home buyers edged back up in the first quarter.
+The PBOC has repeatedly urged state-controlled banks to keep lending to cash-strapped smaller, private firms at lower rates, even if they are facing short-term financial difficulty, but average rates edged back up in the first quarter.

+The state takeover of troubled regional lender Baoshang Bank in May has added to concerns about liquidity and financial risks, ANZ said.
+While the PBOC said it was an isolated case, the move jarred China’s credit markets amid worries that the lending push will lead to more bad loans.

+The central bank said late on Friday that it will raise the re-discount quota by 200 billion yuan ($28.88 billion) and the standing lending facility quota by 100 billion yuan for small and medium-sized banks.

 While construction has picked up as Beijing ramps up spending on road, rail and port projects, some analysts have been puzzled by the slower-than-expected response.

-On Monday, China announced steps to give local governments more financing flexibility on special bonds so they can increase infrastructure spending.
+On Monday, China announced steps to give local governments more financing flexibility so they can increase infrastructure spending.

-Property investment rose 9.5% in May on-year, the slowest pace so far this year.
+Property investment rose 9.5% in May, according to Reuters calculations, the slowest pace so far this year.

-Retail sales bucked the downbeat trend, rising 8.6% in May from a year earlier and picking up from a 7.2% rise in April, which was a 16-year low.
+Retail sales bucked the downbeat trend, rising 8.6% in May on-year and picking up from 7.2% in April, a 16-year low.

-Analysts surveyed by Reuters had expected a rebound to 8.1%, but some said it was likely due to higher inflation rather than any turnaround in weak consumer confidence.
+Analysts surveyed by Reuters had expected a rebound to 8.1%, but some said it was likely due to higher inflation rather than a turnaround in weak consumer confidence.

-Earlier this week, China’s auto association reported the worst-ever monthly drop in sales in the world’s biggest vehicle market in May as the economy slowed and provinces implemented tougher emission standards.
+Earlier this week, China’s auto association reported the worst-ever monthly drop in sales.

-In one piece of encouraging news, nationwide unemployment readings were steady from April at 5 percent, though analysts believe the actual jobless rate is likely much higher.
+On a positive note, nationwide unemployment readings were steady from April at 5 percent, though analysts believe the actual jobless rate is likely much higher.

 Reporting by Stella Qiu and Kevin Yao; Editing by Kim Coghill